peter-w-hoffman/peter-hoffman/teaching.md

 <h4>Teaching in Optimization</h4>

-- Teaching Assistant for Optimization Methods (15.053) by Prof. James Orlin, February 2023 - June 2023,
+- Teaching Assistant for Optimization Methods 15.053, February 2023 - June 2023.
--
+  - Led weekly recitations for 50 students in a class taught by Professor James Orlin

-- Instructor Optimization in Graph Theory, , June 2022 - August 2022,
+- Instructor Optimization in Graph Theory, June 2022 - August 2022.
--
+  - Self-organized MIT summer course on the application of optimization methods to questions in graph coloring, shortest paths, and largest common independent sets

 <h4>Teaching in Combinatorics and Probability</h4>

-- Instructor for Intermediate Probability (6.S095), December 2021 - Present
+- Instructor for Intermediate Probability 6.S095, December 2021 - Present
+ - Student-run for-credit class supervised by Professor Guy Bresler covering topics in probabilistic methods

-- Grader for Combinatorial Analysis (18.211), Septermber 2023 - December 2023
+- Grader for Combinatorial Analysis (18.211), September 2023 - December 2023
+  - Graded assignments for advanced undergraduate class in combinatorics taught by Professor Michael Simkin